timing71/timing71.github.io/index.md

 The Timing71 network can expand your online reach and allow your fans to engage on a deeper level with every moment of every session.

-We already have integrations with many at-track timing service providers with their gracious permission, including Al Kamel and TimeService, building on their own web timing offerings.
+We already have integrations with many at-track timing service providers, building on their own web timing offerings by adding real-time strategy analysis and message feed for significant race events.
 Championships such as the European Le Mans Series have appreciated the service that this provides for fans wanting to dig deeper into race strategy.

 If you'd like to have your events covered on the Timing71 network, [get in touch](mailto:james@timing71.org).